Kosmach

-Kosmach under Soviet rule
+Soviet rule

-In 1939, Kosmach, like the whole of Galicia, was captured by the Red Army.
+In 1939, Kosmach, like the whole of Eastern Galicia, was captured by the Red Army.
 After 73 years of existence, the self-governing community of Kosmach, Kolomyia district, was transformed into a village council.
 Stalinist repressions affected the fate of hundreds of Kosmach residents.
 People's resistance against the terror of the occupiers grew.
 During the Second World War, the forces of the Ukrainian Insurgent Army were firmly entrenched in Kosmach.
 At the end of September 1943, the UNS "Skuby" unit gained a victorious success in the fight against the Germans.
-It organized an ambush on the road Kosmach-Kolomyia, which got four trucks with Germans.
-In the crossfire, the Nazis, according to Ukrainian data, lost up to seventy people killed.
-On October 5, 1943, soldiers of the UPA training camp fought with the Germans in the Polanytsia, Kutariv, Yavirnyk and Kucharky meadows.
-The enemy retreated, leaving 20 killed and 20 wounded."
+The crew organized an ambush of four German trucks on the road between Kosmach and Kolomyia.
+In the crossfire, the Nazis lost up to seventy people killed, according to Ukrainian data.
+On 5 October 1943, soldiers of the UPA training camp fought with the Germans in the Polanytsia, Kutariv, Yavirnyk and Kucharky meadows.
+The enemy retreated, leaving 20 killed and 20 wounded.

+In January–February 1945, there was a battle against the Soviet Union.